A SPRIG OF IRISH HEATHER

 ( Chorus)

-The years from me are flitting, and I know I’m growing old,
+Now the years from me are flitting, and I know I’m growing old,

-But I know your smile would cheer me, and make sunshine out of gloom—
+But I know your smile would cheer me, and make sunshine out of gloom

 So come back to me, a cushla, when the heather is in bloom.